CardinalKit/CardinalKit/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Contribute to CardinalKit

+Head on over to https://cardinalkit.org/docs/contribute to get onboarded to our open source community ⚡️

 ## Installation

 CardinalKit is available through [CocoaPods](https://cocoapods.org).
 To install